 Full-time employees who average 30+ hours per week are eligible for voluntary benefits.
+A few examples of these voluntary benefits include vision, dental, short-term disability, and group life insurance.
 Initial enrollment is available on the first of the month following 60 days of employment.
 All elected benefits premiums will be taken from the employee's paycheck.
-For more information regarding the individual plans, refer to your benefits packet or call the Benefits Department at StaffScapes at (303) 466-7864.
-The following benefits are in effect as of the printing of this handbook but are subject to change without notice.
+For the full list of individual plans, information on possible employer contributions, or if you have any benefit-related questions, refer to your benefits packet or call the StaffScapes Benefits Department at (303) 466-7864.